Want to know what Croatian island to visit this year? In this post, we will help you decide on the best islands in Croatia to visit.

 The only way to visit and get to know Kornati Islands is by boat.
 This most indented archipelago in the Mediterranean is a maze of 89 islands, islets, and reefs.
 Due to the strong winds that blow here, the islands have very scarce vegetation, and they truly look like from another planet.

-The Kornati archipelago is a real natural wonder full of hidden coves, lovely beaches, great restaurants.
+The Kornati archipelago is a real natural wonder full of hidden coves, lovely beaches, and great restaurants.
 The archipelago is a dream destination for all sea lovers and sailing aficionados.

 Why visit: Lovely landscapes, great swimming and snorkeling, the best sailing spot in Croatia, and good food